-Ms. Penporn Kaewmark (Kru Rung) has a Bachelor’s Degree of Arts from Silpakorn University and is studying to earn her Master’s Degree in Educational Administration at Bansomdejchaopraya Rajabhat University.
+Ms. Penporn Kaewmark (Kru Rung) has a Bachelor’s Degree of Arts from Silpakorn University and Master’s Degree in Educational Administration at Bansomdejchaopraya Rajabhat University.
 She has worked at TCIS as the Thai language and culture teacher since 2006.
 She has been the Head of the Thai Department and a member of the Student Services team since 2012.
 Kru Rung was promoted to Thai Director in May 2017.

 Kru Rung has received the Outstanding Teacher Award from the Private Educational Association of Samutprakarn in 2014 and 2015 and also received the Outstanding Assistant Executive Director Award from Private Educational Association of Samutprakarn in 2016.
 Kru Rung has provided many Thai cultural and academic events and activities for the TCIS community.
 Her goal is that TCIS students will be able to maintain Thai traditional values within the international environment at TCIS.